hieu2695/Final-Project-Group2/data_download.md

 ## Download from GCP

-For convenience, I uploaded the data to my GCP so it can be downloaded using wget command.
+For convenience, I uploaded the data to my GCP so it can be downloaded via terminal using wget command.

 Assuming that we are at the git repository Final-Project-Group2, else we need to move to the repo: